catkira/open5G_phy/README.md

 [![Verify](https://github.com/catkira/open5G_rx/actions/workflows/verify.yml/badge.svg)](https://github.com/catkira/open5G_rx/actions/workflows/verify.yml)

+# Important
 <b>
-Note: This documentation and code is out-dated and not supported anymore.
+This documentation and code is out-dated and not supported anymore.
 The missing FFT submodule dependency has been fixed.
 All CI tests pass.
 Client tools like open5G_tools are not available anymore since they were not GPL licensed.
 </b>

 # Overview